Renormalization-group equations of the LEFT at two loops: dimension-five effects: LEFT RGEs at dimension five in the HV scheme

 \section{LEFT RGEs at dimension five in the HV scheme}

-In the following, we provide the results for the RGEs of the LEFT at dimension five in our chirally symmetric HV scheme.
+In the following, we provide the results for the RGEs of the LEFT in our chirally symmetric HV scheme, at dimension five in the power counting, i.e., including all effects resulting from a single insertion of a dimension-five operator suppressed by $1/v$.
+Since neutrino interactions start at dimension five, at this order there is no dependence on the number of neutrino flavors $n_\nu$.
 We compute the complete set of RGEs, including the mixing into the QED and QCD theta parameters.
 We use the short-hand notation

 and we only list the two-loop contribution $[\dot X]_2$ to the RGEs; the scheme-independent one-loop contribution $[\dot X]_1$ to the RGEs has been computed to dimension six in Ref.~\cite{Jenkins:2017dyc} (and independently confirmed in Ref.~\cite{Naterop:2023dek}).
 All RGE results are given in a compact matrix notation in flavor space.
 We define the running of the gauge couplings in pure QED plus QCD by